GeoSensorWebLab/asw-workbench/README.markdown

 That's all.
 The server is now running at [http://localhost:1337/](http://localhost:1337/).

-What's the different between Node packages and Bower?
+### What's the different between Node packages and Bower?

 Bower is for packages that are sent to the client; Node packages are used for the server only.
 Each system also has different dependency resolution systems, where Bower is optimized for the web browser.

 ### generate.html

+**NOTE**: This file will be rewritten in JS for Node

 This page will generate a JSON array of dummy record objects, with random data for values.
 The array can then be uploaded into the Data Service using `bin/push` or `bin/ppush`.

 ### "push" and "ppush"

+**NOTE**: These files will be rewritten in JS for Node

 These two scripts in the `bin` directory can take a JSON file containing an array from the `generate.html` page and upload each record individually into the Data Service. `ppush` is the parallelized version of `push`, and runs about three times faster on my development machine.
 If `ppush` uploads too fast for some reason, try `push` instead.